tosdr/Frontpage/README.md

 ## Updating Submodules

-To update the submodules in this repository, simply do:
+To update the submodules in this repository, simply run:

 ```bash
 $ git submodule update --init --recursive